Dashboard › Global Health Threats

 Monkeypox virus — Clade I & II

 Central and East Africa (Clade I), global (Clade II).
 DRC remains the epicentre for Clade I outbreaks with cross-border spread to neighbouring countries.
-Low WHO PHEIC declared for Clade I. Sporadic imported cases detected in Southeast Asia.
-Malaysia has confirmed previous imported cases.
+Low The second mpox PHEIC (declared Aug 2024) was lifted on 5 September 2025, but transmission continues globally — about 1,300 confirmed cases were reported across 50 countries in January 2026 alone, with WHO assessing overall risk as moderate.
+Clade Ib continues to spread, mostly through sexual networks.
+Sporadic imported cases occur in Southeast Asia; Malaysia has confirmed previous imported cases.
 Jynneos vaccine available at select facilities.

 Nipah Virus